digital-earths-global-hackathon/hamburg-node/content/homepage/goodtoknow.md

 ##### Lunch Options

 Lunches will be self organized by everyone.
 If you want to go for lunch close to the hackathon location, [-> here]({{% ref lunch_options %}}) are some suggestions for restaurants.
 Of course, there are many more options.
 You can also ask your local hackathon colleages for recommendations.

----

-##### 836th Port Anniversary Hamburg 2025

-If you can make it the weekend before the hackathon to Hamburg: From May 9 to 11, Hamburg will celebrate its port anniversary.
-A festivity filled with attractions, performances and a maritime vessel parade.
-For more information [click here](https://www.hafen-hamburg.de/en/experience/port-anniversary/).